scenerystack/community/README.md

 - **For help or questions related to using PhET Simulations**, please see our [website](https://phet.colorado.edu/en/help-center/getting-started) or e-mail [phethelp@colorado.edu](mailto:phethelp@colorado.edu).
 - **To report a problem for a specific PhET Simulation**.
 Open the PhET menu on the navigation bar of the simulation and select “Report a Problem…” to submit a bug report using the provided form.

-### What should I do to participate in the PhET Developer Community?
+### What should I do to participate in the SceneryStack Community?

 - Read our [CODE\_OF\_CONDUCT.md](https://github.com/scenerystack/community/blob/main/CODE_OF_CONDUCT.md), [GitHub’s policies](https://docs.github.com/en/site-policy/github-terms/github-community-guidelines), and our [CONTRIBUTING.md](https://github.com/scenerystack/community/blob/main/CONTRIBUTING.md) before creating or contributing to a discussion or to the codebase.
 - When posting a question or problem, provide context.
 What problem are you trying to solve?
 What are the exact steps to recreate the problem for others to reproduce?